-Non-equity incentive plan compensation includes amounts earned under the NorthWestern Energy 2019 Annual Incentive Plan for 2019 performance, which were paid in 2020.
-The Compensation Committee reviewed 2019 performance against plan targets and the plan achieved a payout of 126 percent, as discussed in the Compensation Discussion and Analysis-Pay Components-Annual Cash Incentive Awards section, starting on page 23 of this proxy statement.
+Non-equity incentive plan compensation includes amounts earned under the NorthWestern Energy 2021 Annual Incentive Plan.
+Such amounts relate to 2021 performance and are actually paid in mid-March 2022.
+The Compensation Committee reviewed 2021 performance against plan targets and approved a plan payout of 106 percent, as discussed in the Compensation Discussion and Analysis-Pay Components-Annual Cash Incentive Awards section, starting on page 26 of this proxy statement.